-3. The total capital invested in the Philippine coconut industry has recently been estimatication at a cover \$220,000,000, the American participation being about \$14,000,000, of which \$00 percent is in land and improvements and the remainder in mills and refineries.
+3. The total capital invested in the Philippine coconut industry has recently been estimatical at over \$220,000,000, the American participation being about \$14,000,000, of which \$00 percent is in land and improvements and the remainder in mills and refineries.
 About 90 percent of the total investment in the industry is owned by Pilipinos, and practically all of their boldings are represented by land and improvements.